uncenter/uncenter.dev/src/pages/colophon.md

 description: This site and how it's made.
 ---

-What is a colophon?
-According to [Wikipedia](<https://en.wikipedia.org/wiki/Colophon_(publishing)>):
+According to [Wikipedia](<https://en.wikipedia.org/wiki/Colophon_(publishing)>), a colophon is:

-> [A colophon] is a brief statement containing information about the publication of a book such as an "imprint" (the place of publication, the publisher, and the date of publication).
+> ...a brief statement containing information about the publication of a book such as an "imprint" (the place of publication, the publisher, and the date of publication).

-Basically, an about page for a book- but in recent years, it's been used to describe the publication of a website as well.
-This page is a colophon for my website, which is a publication of sorts.
-It contains information about the site, how it's made, and how it's hosted.
+This page is my colophon, where I'll explain how this website is made and hosted.
 I've put a lot of time and effort into this website, and I'm proud of it.
 I hope you enjoy it!

-{% info "Style guide" %}
-I've written a [style guide](/style/) for this website, which contains information about the design, colors, and typography.
-It helps me keep the site consistent and maybe you'll find it useful too.
-{% endinfo %}

 ## Site structure